fangwei123456/spikingjelly/docs/source/APIs/spikingjelly.activation_based.distributed.rst

 The root package contains SNN-specific tensor-parallel primitives.
 Training and offline inference interfaces are grouped by workload: native PyTorch vision lives in ``distributed.vision`` and Megatron Core language-model execution lives in ``distributed.llm``.
-The package also provides an experimental SGLang offline generation integration.
+The package also provides a model-independent managed SGLang offline Engine and topology-independent artifact exporter; concrete model recipes own their weight mappings and external runtime packages.
 Importing the root package imports neither optional runtime.

 Tensor parallel primitives
 ++++++++++++++++++++++++++